fedora-riscv/releng/docs/source/contributing.rst

         fi
     }

-With the function in place you can easily pull and merge in the releng master branch even while using a topic branch as follows:
+With the function in place you can easily pull and merge in the releng main branch even while using a topic branch as follows:

 ::